-Where To Buy The #IWannabeASpiceGirl T-Shirt For The Spice Girls' Comic Relief Campaign
+There's Only 3 Weeks To Buy The Spice Girls' Comic Relief T-Shirt, So Here's How

 So the Spice Girls are back (minus Victoria Beckham, alas) and it's been a pretty monumental return.
 Ticket sales for their 2019 reunion tour broke Ticketmaster UK records, and the foursome added multiple extra dates to the run in an effort to meet demand.
 In the true spirit of Girl Power, the ladies are using their high-profile comeback for good: specifically, they've launched a T-shirt campaign to raise money for Comic Relief's "Power Up" Gender Justice programme.
 Interested?
 Here's where to buy the #IWannabeASpiceGirl Comic Relief T-shirt to support the initiative.